Robert

 bacteria and several species of other oral bacteria can produce

-volatile sulphur compounds (VSC), such as hydrogen sulphide methyl
+volatile sulphur compounds (VSC), such as hydrogen sulphide

-on sulphur-containing amino acids, peptones or proteins found in
+microorganisms on sulphur-containing amino acids, peptones or

-readily available in saliva and dental plaque, or may be derived
+These substrates are readily available in saliva and dental

-from proteinaceous food particles, as well as exfoliated oral
+plaque, or may be derived from proteinaceous food particles, as

-epithelium food debris.
+well as exfoliated oral epithelium food debris.

 Stabilised chlorine dioxide (C102) is an aqueous solution